Iowa Tribe announces new casino resort plans on I-44

-The Iowa Tribe of Oklahoma announced Wednesday that it has selected a management partner for a new casino resort located “off Interstate 44,” somewhere between Tulsa and Oklahoma City.
+The Iowa Tribe of Oklahoma announced Wednesday that it has selected a management partner for a new casino resort located “off Interstate 44,” somewhere on the Turner Turnpike between Tulsa and Oklahoma City.

 The tribe said it has selected Caesars Entertainment Inc. as its management partner for the Harrah’s-branded facility.